Modelling and synthesizing turbulence with multi-scale coherent vortices: Derivation and validation of the energy spectrum scaling model

-We tested the scaling exponent \eqref{eq:r_I} in inertial-range modelling under multiple self-similar ratios $r_{\sigma}$, $r_{\Gamma}$ and $r_{L}$, and typical results are shown in figure~\ref{fig:test}(a).
-Here we adjust the total number of sets $\mathcal{N}$ to ensure a sufficiently long inertial range, and the energy-containing and dissipation ranges are not shown in figure~\ref{fig:test}(a).
-It can be seen that the prediction of the scaling exponent $r_{I}$ within the inertial range by \eqref{eq:r_I} agrees well with the numerical results.
+We constructed three vortex tubes of different lengths with $\mathcal{N}=1$ to verify the vortex-length-dependent energy hypothesis in \eqref{eq:hyp_2}.
+The specific settings of these cases in group D are provided in table~\ref{tab:set-up test cases}.
+Changes in the centerline length do not alter the shape of the spectrum, but only alter the magnitude of the total energy, as shown in figure~\ref{fig:test}(a).
+The normalized characteristic energy $\mathcal{E}_{1}(k_{1}^{*})$ and the normalized centerline length $L_{1}^{*}$ are linearly related, consistent with the prediction of \eqref{eq:hyp_2}.
+Additionally, the population $n_{i}$ and the centerline length $L_{i}$ play a similar role.
+Thus, the normalized characteristic energy $\mathcal{E}_{i}(k_{i}^{*})$ is proportional to the total length $n_{i}L_{i}$ of vortex centerlines as suggested in \eqref{eq:hyp_2}.

-Furthermore, we constructed three vortex tubes of different lengths with $\mathcal{N}=1$ to verify the vortex-length-dependent energy hypothesis in \eqref{eq:hyp_2}.
-The specific settings of these cases in case group E are provided in table~\ref{tab:set-up test cases}.
-The characteristic dimensionless energy $\mathcal{E}_{1}(k_{i}^{*})$ and characteristic centerline length $L_{1}^{*}$ are linearly related in figure~\ref{fig:test}(b), consistent with the prediction of \eqref{eq:hyp_2}.
-Additionally, changes in the centerline length do not alter the energy distribution across different scales, but only alter the magnitude of the total energy.
-Increasing the centerline length is similar to increasing the number of vortex tubes.
-Naturally, two vortex tubes have twice the energy of a single one.
-Thus, the total energy is proportional to the centerline length as suggested in \eqref{eq:hyp_2}.
+Furthermore, we tested the scaling exponent \eqref{eq:r_I} in inertial-range modelling under multiple self-similar ratios $r_{\sigma}$, $r_{\Gamma}$, and $r_{L}$, as shown in figure~\ref{fig:test}(b).
+Here we adjust the total number of sets $\mathcal{N}$ to ensure a sufficiently long inertial range, and the energy-containing and dissipation ranges are not shown for clarity.
+The prediction of the scaling exponent $r_{I}$ within the inertial range by \eqref{eq:r_I} agrees well with the numerical results.
+Note that $r_{n}r_{L}$ acts as a combined parameter (not shown).